hnrazevedo/Datamanager/README.md

 ]);
 ```

-#### your model
+### Your model

-######The Datamanager is based on an MVC structure with the Layer Super Type and Active Record design patterns.
+#### The Datamanager is based on an MVC structure.
 Soon to consume it is necessary to create the model of your table and inherit the Datamanager.

-O Datamanager é baseado em uma estrutura MVC com os padrões de projeto Layer Super Type e Active Record.
+O Datamanager é baseado em uma estrutura MVC.
 Logo para consumir é necessário criar o modelo de sua tabela e herdar o Datamanager.

 ```php
 namespace Model;